anthonylucky1909/LLM-Engine/README.md

 ## 📖 Overview

 **LLM-Engine** is a modular platform to **build, train, evaluate, and deploy large language models (LLMs)** for chatbot applications.
-It implements a **GPT-2 style Transformer decoder**, providing efficient natural language understanding and generation with customizable architecture.
+It implements a **GPT-2 style Transformer decoder**, enabling efficient natural language understanding and generation with customizable architecture.

 ---